Solving Imperfect Information Games Using Decomposition: Generating a Trunk Strategy using CFR-D

 Using separate regret minimisation problems at each information set makes CFR a very flexible framework.
 First, any single regret minimisation problem at an information set $I$ only uses the counterfactual values of the actions.
 The action probabilities of the strategy profile outside $I$ are otherwise irrelevant.
 Second, while the strategy profile outside $I$ is generated by the other minimisation problems in CFR, the source does not matter.
 Any sequence of strategy profiles will do, as long as they have low regret.

-A CFR variant, CFR-BR~\cite{12aaai-cfrbr} uses these properties.
-The game is split up into a trunk and a number of subgames.
-Instead of updating and using CFR's usual regret minimisation problems for both players in the subtree, one player generates a strategy as usual to minimise regret, while the other player uses a best response to the regret player's current strategy.
-After updating regrets for the regret player in the subgame, and computing counterfactual values for both players at the root of the subgame, the best response strategy for the current iteration is discarded.
+The CFR-BR algorithm~\cite{12aaai-cfrbr} uses these properties, and provided the inspiration for the CFR-D algorithm.
+The game is split into a trunk and a number of subgames.
+At each iteration, CFR-BR uses the standard counterfactual regret minimisation update for both players in the trunk, and for one player in the subgames.
+For the other player, CFR-BR constructs and uses a best response to the current CFR player strategy in each subgame.

-As Johanson \etal~\cite{12aaai-cfrbr} show, a player using a best response has non-positive cumulative regret after any number of iterations, and the average strategy for both players is a Nash equilibrium approximation.
-Because the best response is re-calculated at every iteration, CFR-BR does not need to store the regrets or average policy at information sets in a subgame that are controlled by the best response player.

-CFR-D takes the idea of CFR-BR one step further.
-Instead of having one player use a best response strategy in each subgame, which is discarded at each iteration after computing counterfactual values, we have both players use a best response in a subgame.
-That is, in each iteration for each subgame, CFR-D finds a Nash equilibrium for the subgame, computes the counterfactual values at the root of the subgame, and then discards the subgame strategy.
-Using the counterfactual values from the subgames, CFR-D updates regrets in the trunk in the usual CFR fashion.

-Like CFR-BR, CFR-D does not need to store any values for an information set in a subgame controlled by a best response player, but in CFR-D this means no values are stored for information sets in a subgame for either player.
-CFR-D only stores values for information sets in the trunk, giving it memory requirements which are sub-linear in the number of information sets.
-The correctness of CFR-D immediately follows from the correctness proof in the CFR-BR paper: there are simply more information sets which are guaranteed to have non-positive regret, as both players are playing a mutual best response in the subgames.
+In our proposed algorithm, CFR-D, we use a counterfactual best response in each subgame for both players.
+That is, at each iteration, one subgame at a time, we solve the subgame given the current trunk strategy, update the trunk using the counterfactual values at the root of the subgame, update the average counterfactual values at the root of the subgame, and then discard the solution to the subgame.
+We then update the trunk using the current trunk strategy.
+The average strategy is an approximation of a Nash equilibrium, where we don't know any action probabilities in the subgames.
+Note that we must keep the average counterfactual values at the root of the subgames if we wish to use subgame re-solving to find a policy in the subgame after solving.